Frameworks

 Parameters:

-• point (Point) – the realization of the new vertex
+• point (Point) – The realization of the new vertex.

-• vertex (Vertex | None) – the label of the new vertex
+• vertex (Vertex) – The label of the new vertex.

 Return type: